aryarm/as_analysis/README.gcp.md

 ## Other challenges
  - Your rules might run out of disk space or memory.
 Try raising the default in `run-gcp`.
 In the future, [the default might be smarter](https://github.com/aryam7/as_analysis/issues/58).
- - When jobs fail, it can be difficult to debug them because of the ephemeral nature of the log files.
-And [the recommended solution in Snakemake's Life Sciences Executor does not seem to work](https://github.com/snakemake/snakemake/issues/589#issue-688213936).
-[Plans](https://github.com/snakemake/snakemake/issues/457#issuecomment-678048646) are underway to improve this.

 ## Planned features
 There are [a number of cloud-related features](https://github.com/aryam7/as_analysis/issues?q=is%3Aopen+is%3Aissue+label%3Agcp) for the pipeline that might be in-the-works.
 Check them out!